mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ---

 # Working on
+- Weekly meeting
+- How to Raise Money workshop session.
-- Talk to Mukesh about installation discussion next steps.
+- Figure out installation discussion next steps.
-- Follow up on Varsha and Aritra's emails
+- Follow up on installation project approval

 ## Backlog
-- Follow up on installation project approval
 - Update script and slides for upcoming funder meeting
 - Keep an eye on Transifex conversation
 - Analyze use cases once Ghislaine has more "raw data" in Mathesar